Born in Sydney, 1974.

-Born and raised in Sydney, I currently live and work between there and the subtropical Byron Bay hinterland on Australia’s east coast.
+Lives and works in subtropical hinterland on Australia’s east coast.

-A central theme that runs through much of my work is a deep love of the natural world — plants, cloudscapes, insects and especially animals.
-My animal paintings form a kind of prayer for the continuing survival of the many and diverse species which make up our precious, wild ecosystems.
+Running through much of my work is a deep love of the natural world — cloudscapes, the elements of water and light, plants and animals.
+The act of painting has become a kind of prayer for the continuing survival of the many and diverse species which make up our precious, wild ecosystems.

-Working across painting, drawing, collage, murals, lettering and found-object sculpture, my work is not pinned down to just one 'style'.
-This echoes my appreciation of diversity in all its forms: biological, botanical, cultural and social.
+Working across a range of mediums — painting, drawing, collage, found-object sculpture and murals — echoes my appreciation of diversity in general: biological, botanical, cultural and social.

 I studied for my Bachelor of Visual Arts (Painting) at Southern Cross University in Lismore, NSW and completed my degree whilst on exchange at Pratt Institute in Brooklyn, New York.